 Working alongside Historic Swale and using the latest digital tech, this project aims to explore the diverse stories of who we are and discover where our ancestors came from and what they brought to Swale

-A new year long inter-generational heritage project is underway in Swale in partnership with Sheppey Matters and Historic Swale.
+A year long inter-generational heritage project ran in Swale in partnership with Sheppey Matters and Historic Swale.

-Young participants, aged 11-18, will be working with local museums and heritage sites, artists, filmmakers and digital creatives to explore the diverse stories, heroes and history of who we are and what our ancestors brought to Swale.
-They will create exhibitions, immersive Virtual Reality pop ups and walk in touring experiences with each gaining an Arts Award qualification and volunteer experience along the way.
+Young participants, aged 11-18, were working with local museums and heritage sites, artists, filmmakers and digital creatives to explore the diverse stories, heroes and history of who we are and what our ancestors brought to Swale.
+They created exhibitions, immersive Virtual Reality pop ups and walk in touring experiences with each gaining an Arts Award qualification and volunteer experience along the way.

 Swale Migration Stories project lead Justin Aggett said;